civicboom/civicboom/docs/security.rst

 Backups
 ~~~~~~~
 - Off-site backups of the database are taken every 8 hours and archived
-- Media is not backed up, as it is going to end up being a ginormous amount of
+- Media backups are taken care of by Amazon, not locally, as it is going to
-  data.
-Amazon S3 is designed for 99.999999999% durability by storing each
+  end up being a ginormous amount of data.
+S3 is designed for 99.999999999%
-  file on multiple servers in multiple datacenters, and versioning can be used
+  durability by storing each file on multiple servers in multiple datacenters,
-  to recover files after accidental deletion
+  and versioning can be used to recover files after accidental deletion
-  - Versioning is not currently active, need a developer to look into this

 Data locations